Sensing with shallow recurrent decoder networks: Shallow recurrent decoder networks

-To do so, we rely on recurrent neural networks (RNN) \cite{rumelhart_learning_1987} and, more specifically, long short-term memory networks (LSTM).
+To model temporal dynamics, we rely on recurrent neural networks (RNN) \cite{rumelhart_learning_1987} and, more specifically, long short-term memory networks (LSTM).
 The most basic RNN accepts as an input a sequence of vectors $\{ \bv_i \} _{i=1}^t$ and outputs a single hidden state, $\mathbf{h}_t.$ This can be expressed through the recursion relation

 where $R$ is a scalar, nonlinear activation function, $\bW _c$, $\bW _r$ and $\bb_r$ are trainable weights, and $\mathbf{h_0} = ^T$.
 Generic RNNs are notorious for suffering from the vanishing gradient problem, causing them to have difficulty in identifying long term dependencies.
 LSTMs address this issue through the introduction of a so-called ``gradient super-highway.''
 Instead of outputting a single hidden state, LSTMs incorporate an additional ``cell state'' which only undergoes minor, pointwise operations, allowing gradients to flow easily from many time steps in the past.
 LSTMs are perhaps the most commonly used class of RNN at the time of writing, due to their ability to learn long and short term dependencies \cite{lindemann_survey_2021}.
 They are frequently used in time-series forecasting, natural language processing, and video analysis, among many other domains \cite{lindemann_survey_2021}.
 For a more complete discussion of LSTMs, we direct the reader to \cite{hochreiter_long_1997}.
 The recursion relation of an LSTM can be written as